 HIST 220H.
 Early English History.
 1 Unit.

 A survey of prehistoric, Celtic and Roman Britain, Anglo-Saxon, Norman, Plantagenet and Tudor periods, with emphasis on the social transformations seen through the various waves of conquest up to 1066, and the stabilization of the realm of England from 1066 through the reign of Elizabeth I. A Maymester variation takes this course on site to various locations in England.
-Writing-intensive course.
+Writing enhanced course.

 HIST 222H.
 Modern Britain.
 1 Unit.